codebrainz/libutfxx/README.md

 The functions are overloaded to accept any of the UTF-8, UTF-16 or UTF-32 string types defined in the `utf` namespace.

+### String Class

+LibUTF++ also provides a class in the `utfstring.h` header file that behaves like a `std::basic_string` by actually containing one and forwarding all the calls to it, performing conversions where needed.
+It should be pretty obvious how to use it if you've used `std::string` and friend before.

+There are 3 typedef's for the `utf::string` template class: `utf::u8string`, `utf::u16string` and `utf::u32string` for UTF-8, 16, and 32, respectively.
+Choose the flavour depending on how you want to trade off time and space.
+A `utf::u32string` will hold 32-bit code points and so take more memory, while a `utf::u8string` will hold 8-bit encoded data and so take more time doing conversions while being more space-efficient.

+Here's a little demo using `utf::string` with C++11:

+	#include <utfstring.h>
+	#include <iostream>
+	...
+	int main()
+	{
+		utf::u8string s1 = U"Some 32-bit string";  // UTF-32 -> UTF-8 conversion
+		utf::u16string s2 = u8"Some 8-bit string"; // UTF-8 -> UTF-16 conversion
+		utf::u32string s3;
+		s3 += s1; // UTF-8 to UTF-32 conversion
+		s3 += s2; // UTF-16 to UTF-32 conversion
+		std::cout << s3 << std::endl; // UTF-32 to UTF-8 (or other) conversion
+		return 0;
+	}

 Legal
 -----